 It is possible to become a parent without intending to, but you shouldn’t parent your kids without intention.
-Even if you stumbled into the role, felt unprepared and overwhelmed (what parent hasn’t?), once the responsible of the portion is yours – act accordingly.
+Even if you stumbled into the role, felt unprepared and overwhelmed (what parent hasn’t?), once the responsibility of the position is yours – act accordingly.
 Marcus Aurelius says this:

 Concentrate like a Roman – like a man – on doing what’s in front of you with precise and genuine seriousness, tenderly, willingly, with justice.
 And on freeing yourself from all other distractions.
 Yes, you can – if you do everything as if it were the last thing you were doing in your life

 The concentration habits or Romans was something they never covered in history class, but I don’t think he is talking about the average citizen here.
 I think he is talking about the ideal kind of person you should strive to be, and the step to take toward being that person by being living in the moment.

 Being told to “live in the moment” has almost become cliche, but I think it goes one step further from having an awareness of the moment you’re living right now.
 It calls you to be a participant in the moment you’re living right now.
 It isn’t talking about appreciating what is in front of you, it’s talking about doing what it in front of you.
 I know this is a challenge for me.
 Do I sit on the couch and watch my kids play while my mind is somewhere else, or should I join them and be an active participant in their development?

 Does having three kids actually make it harder to give enough attention to each one, or is that just an excuse for not concentrating on each of of kids completely in the moment they need me?
 Devoting one-on-one time to each is important.
 They need to know they have my attention without distraction from their siblings, or my phone, or the TV, or whatever needs to get done around the house.
 There are times for those, but if I am doing something with my kid, then I need to be free from other distractions.